matbo87/snes9x_3ds/readme.md

 4. You can quit the emulator to your homebrew launcher / your CFW's home screen.

 Feedback and bug reports are welcome.
 Help with development is also welcome!

+### Custom Game border, bottom screen:

+1. Go to sd:/snes9x_3ds_data/<your_game_folder>/
+2. If folder is missing, just run the actual game.
+Folder will be created automatically
+3. Place border.png and cover.png inside this folder

 ### Using it as Injector / Forwarder: